JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 📚 Resources
 Here is my step-by-step video guide about how to build the ultimate Ambilight setup: *TO-DO*

-The `hyperion.config.json` file is an example of a working configuration file for hyperion (generated via [HyperCon](https://github.com/hyperion-project/hypercon))
+The `hyperion.config.json` file is an example of a working configuration file for Hyperion (generated via [HyperCon](https://github.com/hyperion-project/hypercon))

 Please visit the [hyperion-project website](https://hyperion-project.org) and support the developers!